Gardnerian Wicca: Theology

 In Gardnerian Wicca, the two principal deities are the Horned God and the Mother Goddess.
 Gardnerians use specific names for the God and the Goddess in their rituals.
 Doreen Valiente, a Gardnerian High Priestess, revealed that there were more than one.

 Ethics and morality

 The Gardnerian tradition teaches a core ethical guideline, often referred to as "The Rede" or "The Wiccan Rede".
-In the archaic language often retained in some Gardnerian lore, the Rede states, "An it harm none, do as thou wilt."
+In the archaic language often retained in some Gardnerian lore, the Rede states: "An it harm none, do as thou wilt."

-Two features stand out about the Rede.
-The first is that the word rede means "advice" or "counsel".
-The Rede is not a commandment but a recommendation, a guideline.
-The second is that the advice to harm none stands at equal weight with the advice to do as one wills.
-Thus Gardnerian Wiccan teachings stand firm against coercion and for informed consent; forbid proselytisation while requiring anyone seeking to become an initiate of Gardnerian Wicca to ask for teaching, studies, initiation.
-To expound a little further, the qualifying phrase "an (if) it harm none" includes not only other, but self.
-Hence, weighing the possible outcomes of an action is a part of the thought given before taking an action; the metaphor of tossing a pebble into a pond and observing the ripples that spread in every direction is sometimes used.
-The declarative statement "do as thou wilt" expresses a clear statement of what is, philosophically, known as "free will."

-A second ethical guideline is often called the Law of Return, sometimes the Rule of Three, which mirrors the physics concept described in Sir Isaac Newton's Third Law of Motion: "When one body exerts a force on a second body, the second body simultaneously exerts a force equal in magnitude and opposite in direction on the first body."
-This basic law of physics is more usually today stated thus: "For every action, there is an equal and opposite reaction."
-Like the Rede, this guideline teaches Gardnerians that whatever energy or intention one puts out into the world, whether magical or not, will return to that person multiplied by three.
-This teaching underlies the importance of doing no harm—for that would give impetus to a negative reaction centered on oneself or one's group (such as a coven).
-This law is controversial, as discussed by John Coughlin, author of The Pagan Resource Guide, in an essay, "The Three-Fold Law."
+A second ethical guideline is often called the Law of Return, sometimes the Rule of Three.
+Like the Rede, this guideline teaches Gardnerians that whatever energy or intention one puts out into the world, whether magical or not, will return to that person "multiplied by three".
+This law is controversial, as discussed by John Coughlin, author of The Pagan Resource Guide, in an essay, "The Three-Fold Law".